-Recently, a research conducted by former UK minister for Pensions Sir Steve Webb revealed that “tens of thousands of women” have been missing out on state pension payments totaling around £100 million.
+Recently, research conducted by former UK minister for Pensions Sir Steve Webb revealed that “tens of thousands of women” have been missing out on state pension payments totalling around £100 million.

 The report also stated that a large number of women may be entitled to both compensation and an increase in their pension income.

-Some affected of the state pension scandal are still owed thousands of pounds but they cannot file a claim since claims for missing payments can only be backdated 12 months.
+Some affected by the state pension scandal are still owed thousands of pounds but they cannot file a claim since claims for missing payments can only be backdated for 12 months.

 Meanwhile, campaigners criticized the 12-month limit and called for its immediate removal to facilitate the victims of the scandal.